Lucídio Vimaranes

 Lucídio Vimaranes (died c.
 922) was the second count of Portugal within the Kingdom of Asturias, which was divided internally into several provinces called "counties".
 Portus Cale was one of these counties which was incorporated in the Kingdom as a new land conquered from the moors.
 Although Lucídio's parentage is not confirmed in any source, all historians agree that based on his uncommon patronymic, he was most probably the son of Vímara Peres.

-Upon the death of his father, King Alfonso III of Asturias entrusted him with the government of the county jointly with Count Hermenegildo Gutiérrez who was succeeded by his son Gutier Menéndez.
-In the 11th-century, his great-grandson Count Alvito Nunes, initiated a second period in which the family governed the County of Portugal after succeeding Count Menendo González, son of Count Gonzalo Menéndez.
+Upon the death of his father, King Alfonso III of Asturias entrusted him with the government of the County of Portugal jointly with Count Hermenegildo Gutiérrez.

 He governed as tenant-in-chief part of the territory of Lugo in 910, and in the following year appears as a previsor in Dume.
 Lucídio was a member of the Curia Regis and as such, confirmed several royal charters between 887 and 917.